Kōji Enokura – Transcendence Through Matter

 Koji Enokura, Untitled No. 13, 1978, Canvas, waste oil, and wood, 381 x 787.4 cm © The Artist, Image Courtesy The Rachofsky Collection

-However, Kōji Enokura’s work goes far beyond the context of the Mono-ha movement.2 He used a variety of media for his explorations, from photographs to oil and ink-stained canvases and acrylic-painted canvases.
+However, Kōji Enokura’s work goes far beyond the context of the Mono-ha movement.2 He used various media for his explorations, from photographs to oil and ink-stained canvases and acrylic-painted canvases.

 His works have always been characterized by a minimalist aesthetic, an abstract understanding of emptiness and space, and a reduced color palette.
 In his photographs, too, Enokura goes beyond the mere documentation of his ephemeral installations.
 He creates independent works of art that deal with water reflections or light reflections, often with a focus on the limits of perception.1